indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Ensure_Rights_to_License"></a>Ensure Rights to License

+1.  _Developer_ guarantees that _Developer_ has all the rights needed to license work in the _Software_ as of the date of this agreement.

-_Developer_ guarantees that _Developer_ will not release or incorporate any work into the _Software_ that _Developer_ does not have the right to license
+2.  _Developer_ guarantees that _Developer_ will not release or incorporate any work into the _Software_ that _Developer_ does not have the right to license.

 ### <a id="Understand_IP_Basics"></a>Understand IP Basics